NeuralQXLab/variational-subspace-methods/README.md

 # Variational subspace methods

-This repository contains the library `bridge` that implements the variational dynamics post-processing method explored in the paper *Variational subspace methods and application to improving variational Monte Carlo dynamics*, as well as the data and scripts corresponding to the figures of the paper.
+This repository contains the library `bridge` that implements the variational dynamics post-processing method explored in the paper *Variational subspace methods and application to improving variational Monte Carlo dynamics*, as well as examples on how to use it, and the data and scripts corresponding to the figures of the paper.

 ## Structure